 Canadian Broadcasters who moved to the United States

-Perhaps most notable were Peter Jennings at ABC who started in television at CJOH-TV, Ottawa, Morley Safer, a former CBC new correspondent now at CBS, and Robert MacNeil, a Maritimer who spent many years at the US Public Broadcasting System.
+Perhaps most notable were Peter Jennings at ABC who started in television at CJOH-TV, Ottawa, Morley Safer, a former CBC new correspondent who moved south to CBS, and Robert MacNeil, a Maritimer who spent many years at the US Public Broadcasting System.

 While the exodus of Canadian journalists moving to the U.S. was been significant, a number decided to come home.
 Among those who went to American networks and later returned are Kevin Newman who worked at ABC before joining Global , and later CTV, and Henry Champ who went to NBC from CTV and eventually returned to Canadian broadcasting with CBC Newsworld, based in Washington.

-Other Canadians working for American networks include John Blackstone, Sheila MacVicar, Elizabeth Palmer, Thalia Assuras, Mark Phillips, and John Roberts at CBS.
+Other Canadians working for American networks included John Blackstone, Sheila MacVicar, Elizabeth Palmer, Thalia Assuras, Mark Phillips, and John Roberts at CBS.

-As well, Dana Lewis, Keith Morrison and Dawna Friesen moved to NBC and Richard Gizbert, John MacKenzie and Jeffrey Kaufman joined ABC.
+As well, Dana Lewis, Keith Morrison and Dawna Friesen moved to NBC and Richard Gizbert, John MacKenzie and Jeffrey Kofman joined ABC.